Concordia's First-Year Experience for First-Year Freshmen

 - My Freshman Year: What a Professor Learned by Becoming a Student by Rebekah Nathan (Cornell University Press, 2005)

-All first year students are required to take this one-hour credit course which focuses on three outcomes:
+All first year students are required to take this one-credit course that focuses on three outcomes:

 - Students making a successful transition from high school to college